Your pathway to better bone health

 Fall Prevention

-For individuals with osteoporosis, falls are a leading cause of fractures.
-However, fall prevention strategies can significantly reduce this risk and help maintain bone health, independence, and overall quality of life.
+For people with osteoporosis, falls are a leading cause of fractures — but fall prevention strategies can significantly reduce this risk and help maintain bone health, independence and quality of life.

 • Slippery floors or loose rugs